 Old English scitan, from Proto-Germanic *skit- (source also of North Frisian skitj, Dutch schijten, German scheissen), from PIE root *skei- "to cut, split."
 The notion is of "separation" from the body (compare Latin excrementum, from excernere "to separate," Old English scearn "dung, muck," from scieran "to cut, shear;" see sharn).
 It is thus a cousin to science and conscience.

 "Shit" is not an acronym.
-The notion that it is a recent word might be partly because it was taboo from c.
-1600 and rarely appeared in print (neither Shakespeare nor the KJV has it), and even in "vulgar" publications of the late 18c. it is disguised by dashes.
+Nor is it a recent word.
+But it was taboo from c.
+1600 and rarely appeared in print (neither Shakespeare nor the KJV has it), and even in the "vulgar" publications of the late 18c. it is disguised by dashes.
 It drew the wrath of censors as late as 1922 ("Ulysses" and "The Enormous Room"), scandalized magazine subscribers in 1957 (a Hemingway story in Atlantic Monthly) and was omitted from some dictionaries as recently as 1970 ("Webster's New World").
+[Rawson]

 Alle þe filþ of his magh ['maw'] salle breste out atte his fondament for drede. ["Cursor Mundi," early 14c.]

 Middle English shit "diarrhea," from Old English scitte "purging, diarrhea," from source of shit (v.).
 The general sense of "excrement" dates from 1580s (Old English had scytel, Middle English shitel for "dung, excrement;" the usual 14c. noun for natural discharges of the bodies of men or beasts seems to have been turd or filth).
 As an exclamation attested in print by 1920 but certainly older.
 Use for "obnoxious person" is by 1508; meaning "misfortune, trouble" is attested from 1937.